 On the left side of the Ara Pacis as you entered the museum is the Side Opposite Augustus.
 Most of the heads on the Side Opposite Augustus have been restored.
 The procession here is walking from the left (public approach front) to the right (ceremonial front), so we'll start on the right side of this frieze, which is the front of the procession, which is the 6th photo below.
 Reading from the right, the first two foreground figures are lictors (bodyguards), carrying fasces (bundles of rods symbolizing how unity brings strength, the source of the modern word "fascism").
 Next are the "augurs" (responsible for interpreting omens in public life, anything happening that is believed to bring good or evil events in the future), and the "septemviri epulones" (seven priests) in charge of religious banquets, identified by the incense box they carry with special symbols.
 One of the seven is not shown since he would be in the gap in the frieze.
 Next are 21 members of the "quindecemviri sacris faciundis", Roman priests in charge of the sibylline books (a collection of prophecies).
 A "camillus," or adolescent boy, assistant of the priests, with an incense box is among them.
 The other 2 members are on the Side With Augustus: Augustus himself and Agrippa.
 The left-most portion of the frieze consists of members of the imperial family.
 The veiled leading figure (first figure with legs missing) might be Julia, daughter of Augustus, or Livia, if Julia is on the Side With Augustus.
 The child just on her right might be Lucius Caesar.
-The man behind her, child behind her, and faded figure behind them are unknown, though the child might be Gaius Caesar.
+Or as argued in The Parthians in Augustan Rome, he might be a Gallic (French) child, balancing the Parthian (eastern) child on the Side With Augustus with a western (Gallic) child.
+Those children might have represented the peace recently achieved in the East and in the West, declaring the stability of the Pax Augusta to provide a prosperous future.
+In any case, the man behind her, child behind her, and faded figure behind them are unknown, though the child might be Gaius Caesar.
 The next woman, with barely any detail remaining in her head, is Octavia Minor.
 The child behind her is Julia Minor, and the adult touching her head is either Julius Antonius (a son of Marc Antony) or Marcus Appuleius.
 Next behind him, with basically only a right arm is Marcella Major (daughter of Octavia Minor).
 The final figure at the left edge is a child, possibly Lucius Antonius.

 Side With Augustus and Side Opposite Augustus, lower register